The Doll (1919 film): DVD releases

-The film was released in the US by Kino Lorber as part of the box set Lubitsch in Berlin (2007) with English intertitles.
+The film was released in the US by Kino Lorber, along with the documentary Ernst Lubitsch in Berlin, in 2007 with English intertitles.
 It was also released in the UK by Eureka's Masters of Cinema series as part of the box set Lubitsch in Berlin: Fairy-Tales, Melodramas, and Sex Comedies (2010) with German intertitles and English subtitles.
+It is also available in BluRay paired with I Don't Want to Be a Man (1918), released by Kino Lorber in 2023.